+PPE materials ("barriers") perform differently when exposed to different pesticides.
+Some degrade the PPE material; it essentially starts to break down.
 In some instances, degradation of protective fabric is easy for applicators to recognize.
 PPE may swell, discolor, shrink, soften, become brittle, or change texture.
-Be alert for these signs and replace compromised clothing immediately to minimize your exposure to pesticides.
+So, be alert for these signs and replace compromised clothing immediately to minimize your exposure to pesticides.